Configure Kubelogin

 |---|---|---|

-| Portworx Backup cannot authenticate | Service principal could be misconfigured. | Before adding cluster, ensure that you execute kubectl get nodes command.
-Ensure that it is configured correctly. |
+| Portworx Backup cannot authenticate | Service principal might be misconfigured. | Before adding the cluster, run kubectl get nodes and ensure it is configured correctly. |

-| Token expiration errors | Tokens expire after 90 days. | Re-authenticate or ensure Portworx Backup refreshes token after 90 days. |
+| Token expiration errors | Tokens expire after 90 days. | Re-authenticate or ensure Portworx Backup refreshes the token after 90 days. |

-| Invalid Azure AD credentials | Incorrect tenant or secret ID | Verify that the secret and server IDs are correct in the kubeconfig file. |
+| Invalid Azure AD credentials | Incorrect tenant or secret ID. | Verify that the secret and server IDs are correct in the kubeconfig file. |

-| Portworx Backup cannot access AKS resources | Insufficient permissions in Azure AD | Ensure the user or service principal has sufficient Azure AD and AKS access. |
+| Portworx Backup cannot access AKS resources | Insufficient permissions in Azure AD. | Ensure the user or service principal has sufficient Azure AD and AKS access. |